preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 .. image:: news-publish.png

-If you decide to publish you can choose to publish now but clicking "Publish", or you can use "Scheduled Publishing", if available, to set a date and time for the publication.
+If you decide to publish you can choose to publish now by clicking "Publish", or you can use "Scheduled Publishing", if available, to set a date and time for the publication.

 To schedule Publishing, click here: